 Current studies include:

 IQuit - Improving quit rates among smokers in primary care.
 Investigating the effectiveness of tailored web text messages base on intentions for smoking cessation.
+This study has now closed to recruitment.

 Garfield - Designed to collect information on treatment and outcomes of patients newly diagnosed with Atrial Fibrillation.